A pimp saber, for a badass Jedi.

 - Mace Windu wields a purple lightsaber in Attack of the Clones.
 It's the only purple lightsaber seen in the Star Wars films, which helps set him apart as an important Jedi.
 The Star Wars Expanded Universe simply states that the purple crystal is extremely rare and hard to get.
 Samuel L. Jackson requested a purple lightsaber so he could see himself more easily in group battles.
 It's also the color of Mara Jade's lightsaber, down to hinting that it is in fact Windu's.
 Knights of the Old Republic has Revan use one, and the color is treated as somewhere between a Jedi Guardian and the red color mainly used by Sith.

-- The Evil Queen from Snow White and the Seven Dwarfs primarily wears a purple dress.
+- The Evil Queen from Snow White and the Seven Dwarfs primarily wears a purple dress along with her black cape.

 - In another Disney example, Randall from Monsters Inc actually is purple.
 Though he looks it, he's no wimp; despite his scrawny little arms, Randall would have succeeded in suffocating the brawnier Sully were it not for Mike's intervention.
 Randall also appears to have the most powerful skills out of the monsters seen in the film, as he is lithe, fast, silent, possibly skilled in engineering, and able to blend like a chameleon.